-These days, you need to focus your marketing attention and budget into both online and in-store tactics to grab and hold consumers’ attention.
-You need to make yourself consistently visible, and your differences between you and your competitors unavoidable, making your grocery store the obvious choice.
+These days, you need to focus your marketing attention and budget on both online and in-store tactics to grab and hold consumers’ attention.
+You need to make yourself consistently visible and your differences between you and your competitors unavoidable, making your grocery store the obvious choice.

 In this article, we’re going to discuss some of the best grocery store marketing ideas for both online and in-store campaigns that will help your business grow in both income and returning customers.

 Keep reading for some great ideas and why your business needs them.